- Heart Attack Facts

 Feeling short of breath or like you are gasping for air is a common symptom of a heart attack.
-Shortness or breath, or difficulty breathing, is medically known as dyspnea.
+Shortness of breath, or difficulty breathing, is medically known as dyspnea.
 Shortness of breath may occur before or during the chest pain of a heart attack, and in some cases, it may be associated with other heart attack symptoms without any chest pain.

 Heart attack warning signs and symptoms: digestive problems

-Nausea or feeling sick on your stomach is a less common but possible symptom of heart attack.
-Sometimes belching or burping can accompany the nausea, and some patients have described a feeling like indigestion associated with a heart attack.
+Nausea or feeling sick on your stomach is a less common but possible symptom of a heart attack.
+Sometimes belching or burping can accompany nausea, and some patients have described a feeling like indigestion associated with a heart attack.
 Women are more likely than men to report these less typical symptoms of heart attack, and some patients have described feeling as though they are developing the flu.

 General epigastric (upper middle abdomen) discomfort

 Sometimes the pain of heart attack is described as stomach pain or pain in the middle of the upper abdomen.
 The pain usually feels more like the discomfort of heaviness rather than sharp, stabbing pain, and the pain tends to persist for more than a few minutes.
 This can occur with or without pain in the true chest area.

 As mentioned previously, some people experiencing a heart attack can have belching and burping and describe a feeling of indigestion.
 Likewise, the pain and pressure of a heart attack may occur in the epigastric or upper-middle abdominal area, similar to the pain of heartburn.

 Other heart attack early warning signs and symptoms: arm and back pain

 Arm pain (more commonly the left arm, but maybe either arm)